 THE LAW OF THE GOOD CENOTERO: To avoid contaminating the delicate water of the cenotes, do not use body creams, or protectors, or repellents before entering them.
 Do not hang from the roots of the trees or touch the stalactites or do any other idiocy that damages the place.

-CHARACTERISTICS OF CENOTE BAL-MIL: «It is a cenote of closed type inside grotto, with 13 meters of free fall.
-To access the interior has a metal staircase and a platform that gives comfort to the visitor.
-The color of the water is blue and measures 16 meters long by 29 meters wide and a maximum depth of 8 meters.
-In one of its walls located to the north, one can observe with the help of a lamp and some guide Mayan hands painted in negative, which speaks of the ancient occupation of this place.
-SEDUMA data sheet
+CHARACTERISTICS OF CENOTE BAL-MIL: «It is a closed type cenote inside a cave, with 13 meters of free fall.
+To access the interior, it has a metal staircase and a platform that gives comfort to the visitor.
+The color of the water is blue and it is 16 meters long by 29 meters wide and a maximum depth of 8 meters.
+On one of its walls located to the north, you can see with the help of a lamp some Mayan hands captured in negative, which speaks of the ancient occupation of this place.